raspberrypilearning/turtle-snowflakes/README.md

-# Draw a Snowflake with Code!
+# Draw a snowflake with code!

 ## Introduction

-Draw snowflakes with code using Python Turtle
+Draw snowflakes with code using Python Turtle.

 ## What you will need

 ### Hardware

 - A Raspberry Pi with an SD card loaded with Raspbian

 ### Software

 - Python 3

 ## Steps

-1. How to draw with python turtle
+1. How to draw with Python Turtle
-2. How to turn with python turtle
+2. How to turn with Python Turtle
 3. Using loops to create shapes
 4. Creating spiral patterns
 5. Changing the pen colour randomly
 6. Using a function to draw a snowflake

 ## Worksheet & included files

 - [Worksheet](worksheet.py)
 - (Optional) Final version of Python code [snowflake.py](snowflake.py)